DIANTHUS barbatus

 ____________________________________

-Dianthus barbatus is a popular old-fashioned plant, useful as a cut flower.
+Dianthus barbatus is a popular old-fashioned plant, ideal for a cottage garden, and useful as a cut flower.
 It is biennial, producing a rosette of long, thin, evergreen leaves in its first season.
 The following summer, it produces dense heads of clusters of small rounded flowers, often in two colours, each surrounded by a spiky calyx, on bushy, leafy plants.
 As the common name implies, the flowers are scented.

 ____________________________________